 Spoil yourself with a delightful sunset cruise along the legendary Mekong River.
 You will get a chance to see the city from a different angle and try the fabulous Khmer cuisine.
 Taste the national curry dish ‘amok’ and local ‘Angkor’ beer, and enjoy the sunset (well-recommended).

 Flag down a ‘cyclo’ to see the night face of Phnom Penh.
 In this way, you will get a chance to discover the city-backstreets from a safe place for little money.
 Whenever you wish to stop for a bit or take a picture just ask the driver to pull over, and he will wait for you as long as you like.
 If you are lucky and he speaks English, you might get a free commentary on the features and history of the city.
 Ask him to drop you off at the night markets on the way.

 Markets are the best spots where to hunt for some souvenirs and practice your bargaining skills.
 There is surely no lack of markets in Phnom Penh, and the most popular ones are the Nigh Market, the Central Market, and the often visited Russian Market.
 It is the place where (mainly Russian) tourists like to shop for souvenirs, handicrafts, woodcarvings, silk, and jewellery.

 WHEN TO TRAVEL

 Most travellers visit Cambodia between November and March, during the dry season.
-However, If you want to avoid the crowds and get better prices, the best time is from May to early October.
-You might catch some more rain in these months but the temperatures will be quite pleasant.
+However, if you want to avoid the crowds and enjoy lower prices, the best time is from May to early October.
+You might catch some more rain in these months, but the temperatures will be quite pleasant.

 HOW TO GET THERE